rsksmart/devportal-1.0/_rsk/rbtc/conversion/networks/mainnet.md

 > 100 blocks \* 10 minutes/block = 1000 minutes = 16.667 hours approx.

-**4 Get R-BTC address with BTC private key**
+**4 Get RBTC address with BTC private key**

-You can get a corresponding R-BTC address from your BTC private key by using [github.com/rsksmart/utils](https://github.com/rsksmart/utils).
+You can get a corresponding RBTC address from your BTC private key by using [github.com/rsksmart/utils](https://github.com/rsksmart/utils).
 If you do not want to compile the utility, you can download the [latest release](https://github.com/rsksmart/utils/releases/latest).

 > Note: when entering Bitcoin private key do not include _p2pkh:_ in the front.

-**5 Check R-BTC balance**
+**5 Check RBTC balance**

-You can check balance of R-BTC address on Metamask, MyCrypto, or any RSK compatible wallets.
+You can check balance of RBTC address on Metamask, MyCrypto, or any RSK compatible wallets.

 > Note: You have to wait a minimum of 100 confirmations +
-> a minimum of 5 minutes for checking your R-BTC balance
+> a minimum of 5 minutes for checking your RBTC balance

-## R-BTC to BTC conversion
+## RBTC to BTC conversion

 Instructions on how to do a Mainnet peg-out.

-**1 Get BTC address with R-BTC private key**
+**1 Get BTC address with RBTC private key**

-You can get a corresponding BTC address from your R-BTC private key by using [github.com/rsksmart/utils](https://github.com/rsksmart/utils).
+You can get a corresponding BTC address from your RBTC private key by using [github.com/rsksmart/utils](https://github.com/rsksmart/utils).
 If you do not want to compile the utility, you can download the [latest release](https://github.com/rsksmart/utils/releases/latest).

-**2 Send R-BTC to RSK Bridge Contract**
+**2 Send RBTC to RSK Bridge Contract**

 RSK Bridge Contract address: `0x0000000000000000000000000000000001000006`

-> **Important note**: The minimum amount to send must be **greater than** 0.008 R-BTC for Mainnet (sending the exact amount fails and funds get lost);
+> **Important note**: The minimum amount to send must be **greater than** 0.008 RBTC for Mainnet (sending the exact amount fails and funds get lost);
 > Gas Limit of the transaction needs to be manually set at 100,000 gas;
 > otherwise the transaction will fail.
 Gas Price can be set to 0.06 gwei.